Quinncuatro/HenryGivesCoffee/src/pastCollections/collection-0-why-is-henry-giving-coffee/index.md

 desc: "Quick description of why Henry is Giving Coffee."
 ---

-## The web is more interesting when people are building rad shit.
+## The web is astoundingly more interesting when people are building rad shit.

+the internet has mostly become a collection of the same eight websites (google, yahoo, facebook, yahoo, wikipedia, reddit, netflix, instagram)

+There's not the fun internet we used to have and we should really get back to that

 So in addition to my personal space on the web over at [HenryNeeds.Coffee](https://henryneeds.coffee) I figured it was prudent to make an equal and opposite HenryGives.Coffee.